stackhpc/stackhpc-release-train/docs/usage/content.md

 Content is primarily managed using the Ansible playbooks and configuration in the [stackhpc-release-train](https://github.com/stackhpc/stackhpc-release-train) repository.
 The [readme](https://github.com/stackhpc/stackhpc-release-train/blob/main/README.md) provides information on how to install dependencies and run playbooks.
-The playbooks are designed to be run manually or via a Github Actions CI job.
+The playbooks are designed to be run manually or via a GitHub Actions CI job.
 This page covers the different workflows available for content management.
 It may be necessary to combine multiple of these to achieve a desired outcome.